Why Diversity Matters

 We still have a way to go.
 But at the end of the day, we are striving to be the company where people who might otherwise feel they’re “different” in some way – be it because of their ethnicity, gender, disabilities, sexual orientation, whatever – are comfortable being themselves and happy to come to work.
 We want to embody a culture of inclusion, where we no longer even talk about “diversity” or “inclusion” because it’s the norm.
 And when we get to the point where we no longer have to talk about diversity?
 That’s when we know we have been successful.

 Black Enterprise named JPMorgan Chase & Co. to their list of most diverse companies in 2015.

-About the author: Patricia David is a Senior Diversity Advisor for JPMorgan Chase.
-She is responsible for developing and implementing a diversity strategy for the organization in line with the business strategy.
-She is responsible for working with key business partners to design, implement, track and report on the ROI of various diversity initiatives.
-She leads the firms JP Morgan Chase Diversity Council in collaboration with key business leaders and is also responsible for communicating diversity efforts within the organization through various means.
+About the author: Patricia David is the Senior Diversity Advisor for JPMorgan Chase.
+She provides strategic advice to the firm on a wide range of diversity topics impacting our work environment and to the heads of Talent Management & Diversity and Advancing Black Leaders & Diversity Advancement Strategies.
+In this capacity, she also leads targeted initiatives that are key to driving firmwide strategies.
+Pat is a member of the JPMorgan Chase Diversity Council, and in collaboration with key business leaders, helps communicate diversity and inclusion efforts within the organization through various means.
 In March 2002, she was the recipient of the YMCA “Black Achievers in Industry” award and in November 2005, she was the recipient of the YWCA “Women Achievers” award.
 She is a member of the Executive Leadership Council (ELC), serves on the advisory board to Fordham University Gabelli School of Business.
 She has been featured/interviewed in several diversity publications.
 Born in Birmingham, England, Ms. David received a B.S. in Finance and Economics with a minor in Accounting from Fordham University in 1981.